IBM/cloud-pak-operations-cli/docs/coding_guidelines.md

 ## Errors

-- When raising an Exception, use the `DataGateCLIException` class or `IBMCloudExceptionClass` class.
+- When raising an Exception, use the `CloudPakOperationsCLIException` class or `IBMCloudExceptionClass` class.
 - Error messages must be complete sentences with a full stop or incomplete sentences without a full stop.

 ## Imports